As setbacks beset Trump's efforts to contest election, supporters gather in D.C.

-WASHINGTON, D.C. — Diehard Donald Trump supporters are gathering in the national capital in solidarity with the president's efforts to defy last week's election results.
+WASHINGTON, D.C. — Throngs of Die-hard Donald Trump supporters packed the streets of the United states capital today in solidarity with the president's efforts to defy last week's election results.

+Tens of thousands of marchers donned Make America Great Again" hats and hoisted pro-Trump banners as they marched up Pennsylvania Avenue and past Capital Hill en route to the Supreme Court.

-Trump himself returned the favour this morning, directing the presidential motorcade to loop around Freedom Plaza where supporters have already gathered.
+Trump himself returned the favour this morning, directing the presidential motorcade to loop around Freedom Plaza where supporters first gathered.

-His devotees are hoping to mount a spectacle reminiscent of a Make America Great Again rally in the centre of a city known for being fiercely liberal.
+The spectacle, reminiscent of a Make America Great Again rally, came in the centre of a city known for being fiercely liberal on the heels of the latest failed bids to cast doubt on the results of the Nov.
+3 election.

 On Friday, judges in the swing states of Arizona, Michigan and Pennsylvania all dismissed court challenges aimed at overturning the results of the vote.